TeCSAR-UNCC/PishguVe/README.md

 ## Citation

-If you find our work helpful, please cite the following papers
+If you find our work helpful, please cite the following papers:

 ```
 @article{katariya2023pov,